 |Albumin urine present||6%||4%|

 *In study week 1, the titrated dose for VUMERITY was one 231 mg delayed-release capsule taken orally, twice daily.
 The titrated dose for dimethyl fumarate was one 120 mg delayed-release capsule taken orally, twice daily.
 From study weeks 2–5, the full dose for VUMERITY was two 231 mg delayed-release capsules taken orally, twice daily, and the full dose for dimethyl fumarate was one 240 mg delayed-release capsule taken orally, twice daily.

 Secondary endpoints were assessed in this study, but results are not presented here.

-Overall, 19.3% (17/88) of patients in the VUMERITY group and 30.6% (37/121) of patients in the DMF group used concomitant medications to treat GI-related AEs during the treatment period
+Overall, 19.3% of patients (17 out of 88) in the VUMERITY group and 30.6% of patients (37 out of 121) in the DMF group used concomitant medications to treat GI-related AEs during the treatment period

 †Intensity of nausea, vomiting, upper abdominal pain, lower abdominal pain, and diarrhea reported twice per day. ‡Patients completed ≥1 postbaseline tolerability eDiary assessment and were included in the analysis of patient-assessed GI tolerability.